Durrie Station

-Durrie Station most commonly referred to as Durrie is a pastoral lease that operates as a cattle station in Queensland.
+Durrie Station is a pastoral lease that operates as a cattle station in Queensland, Australia.

 Description

-It is situated about 91 km east of Birdsville and 230 km north of Innamincka.
+Durrie is situated about 91 km east of Birdsville and 230 km north of Innamincka.
 The Diamantina River and several of its associated tributaries run through the property.
 The 292 km2 Diamantina overflow swamp is situated on Durrie, the swamp is a DIWA nationally important wetland.